PATHoBot: A Robot for Glasshouse Crop Phenotyping and Intervention: Acknowledgements

 \subsection{On-Board Robot Arm}

 A UR5e robot arm from Universal Robots is mounted on the scissor-lift platform.
 It has a reach of $850mm$ and can be equipped with payloads of up to 5kg.
 Combined with the scissor-lift maximum height of $3m$ the arm is able to reach the entire crop.
 Currently, an Intel RealSense L515 LiDAR camera is used as sensor on the tip of the arm.
-The camera is used in combination with a viewpoint planning approach to enable more complete 3D models of the plants by maneuvering the sensor around in order to avoid occlusions by leaves.
+The camera is used in combination with a viewpoint planning approach to enable more complete 3D models of the plants by maneuvering the sensor around in order to avoid occlusions by leaves, as described in~\cite{zaenker2020viewpoint}.

-To compliment the existing camera, other sensors could also be used in the future that require close proximity to parts of the plant.
+To complement the existing camera, other sensors could also be used in the future that require close proximity to parts of the plant.
 For example, fluorometers can be used to measure plant physiological indices such as chlorophyll, flavonols, and anthocyanins content in leaves and fruits.
 Additional intervention based tools could also be mounted to the arm for autonomous interaction.

-The arm's control box is also connected to the platforms wired network, and a remote control program is installed on it.
-Universal Robots provides an open source ROS driver which can interact to this controller via standard ROS interfaces such as MoveIt!.
-The driver is installed on the on-board computer of the platform, and can be launched to enable control of the arm by any node in the ROS network.
+The arm's control box is also connected to the platforms wired network, and commanded via standard ROS interfaces such as MoveIt!.